Design Methodology within OpenTitan

-The pros and cons of this decision are still being discussed, and the decision may be reversed, to be replaced with a master build-all script to prepare a final design as source files changed.
+The pros and cons of this decision are still being discussed, and the decision may be reversed, to be replaced with an over-arching build-all script to prepare a final design as source files changed.

 Until that time, all generated files (see for example the output files from the